 Soil is such a complicated topic.
 Healthy soil even more so.
-The factors that make up the living breathing entity we call soil are outlined here.
-This is the first of a four-part series that includes The Basics of Soil, The Role of Beneficial Nematodes, The Role of Beneficial Protozoa, and The Importance of Organic Matter.
+In this four-part blog series, we outline the factors that make up the living, breathing entity that we call soil.
+This first section of the series will go deeper into the definition of Soil Health, and following this we will explore The Role of Beneficial Nematodes, The Role of Beneficial Protozoa, and The Importance of Organic Matter.

 Defined by Function or Complexity?

 Soil health is often described by how it functions, rather than what it is.
-Soil is a very complex system and we are learning more and more about it every day.
-Organic matter, microorganisms, and plants themselves all play a part.
-Their roles will be discussed in this series.
+Soil is a very complex system that we are learning more and more about every day thanks to researchers in all parts of the world.
+Organic matter, microorganisms, and plants themselves all play a part in contributing to a healthy soil system, and we will discuss their roles in depth throughout this series.

 Dr. Mark Kibblewhite, from Cranfield University in England defines soil as "a multicomponent and multifunctional system, with definable operating limits and a characteristic spatial configuration."
-Which broken down means soil has many properties and functions.
-It’s also healthier when biological, chemical, and physical structures are in alignment.
-How a soil looks, and acts, is dependent on the parent rock, climate, topography, and soil biology.
+Which, broken down, means that soil has many properties and functions.
+Its optimal health is dependent on the alignment of its biological, chemical and physical structures.
+The characteristics of a specific area's soil are dependent on the parent rock, climate, topography, and soil biology that is present.
 Soil is a vital living ecosystem full of biological activity.

 Biological Characteristics of Healthy Soil

 Soil is only as healthy as its biological inhabitants.
 There are billions of microscopic organisms in healthy soil.
-Their purpose is to live and multiply.
-Smaller organisms are prey for larger ones.
+Their purpose is to live and multiply, and as in many other parts of nature, smaller organisms typically act as prey for larger ones.

 Microorganisms also form symbiotic relationships with plants to supply nutrients and water in exchange for sugars (or root exudates) from the plant.
 Most soil bacteria and fungi live in the rhizosphere (plant root zone).
 Arbuscular mycorrhizal fungi (AMF) spores germinate, infect the plant root, and form structures within the root.
 AMF grow hyphae far beyond the plant root zone to acquire water and nutrients for the plant in exchange for root exudates.
 All soils contain both beneficial and pathogenic microorganisms.
-Healthy soil is in balance so no particular microorganisms become overwhelming.
-This is particularly important for healthy plant growth.
+When healthy soil is in balance, no particular microorganisms become overwhelming; they function as a cyclical ecosystem, which is particularly important for healthy plant growth.

-But there are more than biological properties of soil.
-Microorganisms are necessary to break down the chemical and organic constituents of healthy soil.
+There is more to soil than its biological properties; These microorganisms are present because they are necessary to break down the chemical and organic constituents of healthy soil.

 Chemical Characteristics of Healthy Soil

-Soil comes from rock, not necessarily the rock far below the soil in that particular place.
+Soil comes from rock, but not necessarily the rock that is present far below the soil in that particular place.
 Through wind or water erosion the topsoil of a particular field may be radically different from the bedrock.
 Glaciers deposited a great deal of rock that has become soil far from its parent rock.
 Soil can also be deposited through human actions.

 But soil is more than just rock.
 Rocks are made up of minerals, and there are thousands of different combinations of minerals, which are made up of chemical elements.
 There are only 118 chemical elements according to the Periodic Table.
 There are a number of elements that are assumed to be in the soil; oxygen (O), hydrogen (H), and one absolutely necessary for life on earth - carbon.

 The chemical characteristics of soil are the remnants of the rock it came from.
-Soil has a large number of chemicals, some of which are necessary for plant growth and some are not.
-At least, soil scientists haven’t discovered a plant use - yet.
+Soil has a large number of chemicals, some of which are necessary for plant growth and some are not (or at least their use has not yet been discovered by soil scientists).

 Nitrogen (N), phosphorus (P), and potassium (K) are considered the three big macronutrients.
-These play an important role in the success of the chemical fertilizer industry.
-They’re necessary in larger amounts than other nutrients for plant growth but healthy soil contains so much more.
+They play an important role in the success of the chemical fertilizer industry as they are necessary in larger amounts than other nutrients for plant growth.
+When health is restored to the soil through regenerative practices, there is typically a reduced need to add in these chemical inputs.

 Many soil scientists also classify sulphur (S), calcium (Ca), and magnesium (Mg) as macronutrients.
 All 6 of these elements are necessary for plant photosynthesis, chlorophyll production, and many other plant growth processes.
 Without them, your crop will be stunted and have a low yield.